 - Behavioral incident for a youth participant that violates the Program rules, guidelines, or code of conduct and requires a response beyond a warning or temporary removal from activities

 - Any other concerns related to a Youth Program or Activity in which a minor is participating

 Reports can be made in person, via phone, email, or through the online reporting form.

-Contact University Compliance or UNCG Police for help.
+Contact Office of Institutional Integrity and General Counsel or UNCG Police for help.

 - UNCG Police